jgonzaga35/Dungeon-Aurora/assumptions.md

 - Allies can see the player when invisible.
 - Potions take effect immediately upon usage, affecting enemies in the same tick that it has been used.

+## Hydras
+- Hydras can't spawn on blocking cells or on the player.